pandas-dev/pandas/doc/pandas-2.0/source/goals.rst

 .. note::

-  These documents are largely written by Wes McKinney, and at this point reflect his opinions for the time being
+  These documents are largely written by Wes McKinney, and at this point reflect his opinions for the time being.
+Many things may change as we discuss and work to reach a consensus about the path forward.

 The pandas codebase is now over 8 years old, having grown to over 200,000 lines of code from its original ~10,000 LOC in the original 0.1 open source release